StarlingUAS/ProjectStarling/docs/tutorials/introduction.md

 All of this means that it's less work for you as the user, as you don't need to go through the difficulties of set-up and installation of all the many individual components.
 And it's better for us as we can get down to the interesting stuff quicker making life better for everyone!

-## Running the Example Fenswood Scenario
+## Running the an Example Configuration

-This year, the group project revolves around the flight of a single UAV to a 'volcano' at Fenswood Farm.
-Therefore we have provided this fenswood scenario to all students.
+A separate respository has been created that provides a configuration to simulate flight at the Univeristy of Bristol's Fenswood Facility for Aerial Research Measurement (FARM).
+We will use this as an example.

-**The fenswood scenario repository is here: [https://github.com/StarlingUAS/FenswoodScenario](https://github.com/StarlingUAS/FenswoodScenario)**
+**The Fenswood scenario repository is here: [https://github.com/StarlingUAS/FenswoodScenario](https://github.com/StarlingUAS/FenswoodScenario)**

 This section takes you through step by step as to how to download and run the example, and a bit of information as to what the example contains.
 This information is also in the example repository README.